History of USDA nutrition guidelines: Dietary Guidelines

-The Center for Nutrition Policy and Promotion in the USDA and the United States Department of Health and Human Services jointly released a longer textual document called Dietary Guidelines for Americans 2015 - 2020, to be updated in 2020.
+The Center for Nutrition Policy and Promotion in the USDA and the United States Department of Health and Human Services jointly release a longer textual document called Dietary Guidelines for Americans.
 The first edition was published in 1980, and since 1985 has been updated every five years by the Dietary Guidelines Advisory Committee.
 Like the USDA Food Pyramid, these guidelines have been criticized as being overly influenced by the agriculture industry.

 These criticisms of the Dietary Guidelines arose due to the omission of high-quality evidence that the Public Health Service decided to exclude.
 The phrasing of recommendations was extremely important and widely affected everyone who read it.
 The wording had to be changed constantly as there were protests due to comments such as "cut down on fatty meats", which led to the U.S Department of Agriculture having to stop the publication of the USDA Food Book.
 Slight alterations of various dietary guidelines had to be made throughout the 1970s and 1980s in an attempt to calm down the protests emerged.
 As a compromise, the phrase was changed to "choose lean meat" but did not result in a better situation.
 In 2015 the committee factored in environmental sustainability for the first time in its recommendations.
 The committee's 2015 report found that a healthy diet should comprise higher plant based foods and lower animal based foods.
 It also found that a plant food based diet was better for the environment than one based on meat and dairy.

 In 2013 and again in 2015, Edward Archer and colleagues published a series of research articles in PlosOne and Mayo Clinic Proceedings demonstrating that the dietary data used to develop the US Dietary Guidelines were physiologically implausible (i.e., incompatible with survival) and therefore these data were "inadmissible" as scientific evidence and should not be used to inform public policy.

-The 2020–2025 guidelines were to be released in Spring 2020.
+The 2020–2025 guidelines were to be released in spring 2020.

+Criticism and controversy

+Overview of controversies

+The USDA's Food Pyramid has been a focal point of contention, significantly highlighted in April 1991 when the publication of the "Eating Right Pyramid" was halted.
+This interruption came as a result of objections from meat and dairy lobbying groups displeased with the guide’s portrayal of their products.
+Although the USDA cited a need for further research and testing, it wasn't until a year later, backed by additional research, that the Eating Right Pyramid saw the light of day.
+Even then, adjustments were made to the guide’s graphic design to address industry concerns.
+This episode serves as a prime example of numerous instances where the food industry endeavored to modify federal dietary recommendations to suit their economic interests.